junqueira/go-finance/README.md

 The primary technical tenants of this project are:

   * Make financial data easy and fun to work with in Go-lang.
-  * Abstract the burden of non-sexy model serialization away from the user.
+  * Abstract the burden of non-sexy model serialization away from the end-user.
+  * Provide a mature framework where the end-user needs only be concerned with analysis instead of data sourcing.

 There are several applications for this library.
 It's intentions are to be conducive to the following activities: